abeyrathne8887/MediatRinCoreTemplate/README.md

 # MediatRinCoreTemplate

-### This is Sample Project for demonstrate the MediatR
+### This is Sample Project for demonstrate the MediatR - Demo

 https://www.nuget.org/packages/MediatR/